What does Honey mean?

 Honey [hon-ey] as a girls' name is pronounced HUN-ee.
 It is of Old English origin, and the meaning of Honey is "nectar".
 May possibly be a diminutive of Honora, though often used as a nickname and name of endearment.
 Chef Jamie Oliver named his daughter Honey.

 Honey has 1 more relation via Honora: Honoree.Kreatif forms:

 How popular is Honey?

 Honey is a somewhat popular first name for females (#2688 out of 4276, Top 63%) and an even more popular last name for all people (#10745 out of 150436, Top 7%).
 (2000 U.S. Census)

+Which version is better?with its variant form and related girl names.
 The only other popular variation form of Honey ranked in the Top 2000 is Honora.
-Adoption of these relations of Honey was at its most widespread 134 years ago.
+Adoption of these relations of Honey was at its most widespread 135 years ago.

 Honey is alike in pronunciation to Hana▲, Hanae, Hanah, Hania, Haniya, Hanna▼, Hanny, Hannya, Hany, Hena, Henia, Henie, Hinna and Honna.
 Other suggested similar names are Bonney, Codey, Coley, Conney, Corey▼, Daney, Deney, Dodey, Dorey, Eboney, Haley▼, Holley, Holly▼, Honesty, Honor, Hope, Janey, Jobey, Jodey, Joey, Joley, Jorey, Josey, Kodey, Korey, Laney▲, Lorey, Lovey, Posey, Reney, Romney, Ronney, Rosey, Roxey, Sokey, Taney, Tobey, Toney, Torey, Zoey▲ and Zooey.
 These names tend to be less commonly used than Honey.